Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Dimensional Type Systems: Formal Characterization

 \item \textbf{Generalization.} Unsolved dimension variables in a function's type are generalized to dimension parameters, producing dimensionally polymorphic functions.
 A function \code{let scale factor value = factor * value} infers type \code{float<'d1> -> float<'d2> -> float<'d1 * 'd2>} without any annotation. \end{enumerate}

 The inference is complete (every dimensionally consistent program can be typed without annotation), principal (the inferred type is the most general), and decidable (the constraint system is finite and the solution algorithm terminates).
 These properties are shared with standard Hindley--Milner inference and are not shared with dependent type inference in general.
+The exponents here are integers; whether the same properties extend to the rational exponents that more advanced negative and fractional type forms introduce is taken up in a companion paper.

 \paragraph{Annotation provenance and composition-dependent properties.} Dimensional annotations can enter the system through several paths: HM inference from unannotated source (the default described above), explicit programmer annotation, domain library bindings that pre-populate dimensional constraints for specific fields (e.g., a planned \code{Fidelity.Physics} library), or external tooling including AI-assisted code generation.
 The compilation pipeline treats all annotations identically regardless of provenance; the downstream representation selection and memory management decisions are the same whether a dimension was inferred or declared.